kedartatwawadi/NN_compression/README.md

 ### IID sources

 We first start with simplest sources, i.i.d sources over binary alphabet and see if we can compress them well.
 We can show that the expected cross entropy loss for i.i.d sequences has a lower bound of binary entropy of the soruce.
-Thus the aim is to read this log-loss limit, which will confirm that arithematic encoding will work well.
+Thus the aim is to read this log-loss limit, which will confirm that arithmetic encoding will work well.

 We observe that for iid sources, even a small model like a \[8 cell, 2 layer network\] is able to perform optimally with a very small \(1000 length training sequence\).